bytex-solutions/snamp/docs/adapters/syslog-adapter.md

 The resource adapter sends check information about connected resources in binary format to Syslog server at the specified period of time.

-Syslog Resource Adapter supports the following features (if they are supported by managed resources too):
+Syslog Resource Adapter supports the following features (if they are supported by managed resources as well):

 Feature | Description
 ---- | ----